eloycotoalfonso/chit-chat/README.md

 - "react-native-screens": "~3.18.0",
 - "react-native-web": "~0.18.9"

+# Set Up
+- Download the project with: gh repo clone eloycotoalfonso/chit-chat // https://github.com/eloycotoalfonso/chit-chat.git
+- Install the project (Due to some incombatibilies with npm, it is highly recommended to use yarn.)
+- Run npm start

+### If you want to use your own database:
+- Open a firestore account with your google credentials.
+- Create a database (normal database, not real time one).
+- Enhable anonymous authorization.
+- Allow read and write from external sources under Database - rules, and changing "allow read, write: if false;" for "allow read, write: if request.time > timestamp.date(2020, 9, 10);"
+- Copy your database configuration in the initializeApp function in the Chat.js file.

-# Notes
+### Notes

-In order to use the app and develop it expo is neede to be globaly installed. npm install -g expo-cli
+- In order to use the app and develop it expo is neede to be globaly installed before running npm start. npm install -g expo-cli
+- Due to a continious development, depencies version might be depecated.
+Check out the newer versions released.